c12i/mpesa-rust/docs/client/transaction_reversal.md

-Reverses a B2B, B2C or C2B M-Pesa transaction.
+Reverses a C2B M-Pesa transaction.

 Requires an `initiator_name`, the credential/ username used to authenticate the transaction request Returns a `TransactionReversalBuilder`